LLNL/lbann/docs/layers/transform_layers.rst

 Cross_Grid_Sum
 ----------------------------------------

-The Cross Grid Sum layer adds tensors over multiple sub-grids.
+The :python:`Cross_Grid_Sum` layer adds tensors over multiple sub-grids.
 This is experimental functionality for use with sub-grid parallelism.

 Arguments: None